Shloka-Patel/Experiment---1/README.md

 (B) <br>
 ![exp2](https://github.com/Shloka-Patel/Experiment---1/blob/main/Output_1B.png)

-Conclusion -> In this experiment, i learnt about C++ programming lnguage, its basic commands and also made a program for calculator.  <br>
+Conclusion -> In this experiment, I learnt about C++ programming lnguage, its basic commands and also made a program for calculator.  <br>